node-red-contrib-simple-bu 1.4.5

 Server Communication

-- Data is sent via HTTP POST to the configured Endpoint-URL.
+- Data is sent via HTTP POST with headers:

 Content-Type: text/csv; charset=utf-8; header=absent User-Agent: IF:Simple TYPE:<SimpleType> SN:<SimpleSn>